dusterio/laravel-aws-worker/README.md

 ![AWS Worker queue settings](https://www.mysenko.com/images/worker_settings.jpg)

+Don't forget to set the HTTP path to ```/worker/queue``` – this is where AWS will hit our application.
 If you chose to generate queues automatically, you can see their details later in SQS section of the AWS console:

 ![AWS SQS details](https://www.mysenko.com/images/sqs_details.jpg)